michael-takyi23/Gold-Coasts-Kwame-Nkrumah/README.md

 This website was deployed to Github pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab
+- Find pages then click on pages and find Build and Deployment
 - From the source section drop-down menu, select the Main Branch
 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.